NickTaporuk/channels_booking_clients/README.md

 + need to crete initialization of the directory ./data for brew because we can use two path of directory data.
     The configuration directory "data" have to exist either inside the directory "$HOME/.cbg" or inside directory where we run binary file
++ create rollback system for testing behavior of responses and after that remove all created records